 If you have the time, there is nothing wrong with giving a prospect the benefit of the doubt and allowing them the chance to clear their name.
 However, if information pertaining to child abuse or sex crimes is discovered, it may be best to wait until the investigation process is completed before you make a decision.

-A Quick Overview of Existing Background Checking Tools
+A Quick Overview of Existing Background Check Tools

 If you type “babysitter background checks” into Google, you will get thousands of results.
 It can be hard to understand what the differences are.
 We’ll try to help.

 Most of the search results you’ll see promise instant results and the ability to search anyone’s background without them even knowing.
 Though this might sound appealing, letting you skip over the awkwardness of asking your sitter’s permission to run her or his background check, it’s important to understand that any check that offers anonymous checking by definition cannot be thorough enough to be reliable.
 Yes, it’s possible that through these types of checks you may find out something useful about your candidate.
 But if you DON’T find anything in these checks, that doesn’t mean there’s nothing to be found.

 It’s also important to remember that there is no single “national criminal database.”
 These types of searches are actually comprised of searches of several different databases, and many of the online services only check one or two, further reducing the completeness of the check.

 On the plus side, these services are inexpensive.
 On average, they only cost $20 - 30 per month, which includes an unlimited number of checks.